Nigerian Meat Pie

 Increase heat to high and add minced meat, fry until the meat has browned.

-Add carrot, potatoes, dry thyme, seasoning cube, dry chili powder and salt.
+Add carrot, potatoes, dry thyme, seasoning cube, dry chilli powder and salt.
 Stir and add water.

 Cook till potato and carrots have softened but are not mushy.